johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 ## Conclusion

-To round off… As the dictionary said, we can use events to describe everything that happens in a domain.
+To round off...
+As the dictionary said, we can use events to describe everything that happens in a domain.
 And now we know what an event actually is, we can see that every domain can be exhaustively described with events.

 My hope is that, as you start see everything as an event, you feel more real and more alive, and so can operate with more definiteness than before.
 As Whitehead said, "there's no going behind the events to find something more real."